 There may be a time that after you update to a newer version of WordPress you may need to go back to a previous version of WordPress because a plugin, or even your theme has not been updated to work with the new version.

 We updated to a new version of WordPress and discovered a couple plugins did not work correctly causing us to have to revert back to a previous version of WordPress until the plugin issues were fixed.

 In case this ever happens to you, there is a way that you can easily go back to a previous version of WordPress in a matter of minutes.

 How to Go Back to a Previous Version of WordPress

 1) The first thing you should have is a ftp program, (I recommend Filezilla) and make a back up of your WordPress database by copying to a folder on your hard drive.
 The chances are you won't need to use it, but just in case, back it up.

 If you need assistance connecting your site to Filezilla, there are tons of tutorials online, Simply Google "How to add my HOSTNAME site to Filezilla" and you will get all the instructions on how to do that.

-2) After connecting your site to Filezilla, right click in the main directory and create a new folder.
-In this example I have named mine ‘_oldWP’
+2) After connecting your site to Filezilla, right click in the main directory and create a new directory (folder).
+In this example it is named mine '_oldWP'

-3) Using the ‘Shift” key, highlight the ‘wp-admin’ and the ‘wp-includes’ folders and drag them both to the newly created ‘_oldWP’ folder.
+3) Using the 'Ctrl" key, highlight the 'wp-admin' and the 'wp-includes' folders and drag them both to the newly created '_oldWP' folder.